Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/cv.md

 * December 2020 - May 2022 : Co-Founder and Lead
   * CryptoNITT, the blockchain community of NIT-T
-  * Established an open community for informing and educating the benefits and usage of blockchin technology in association with Celo and Tezos.
+  * Established an open community for informing and educating the benefits and usage of blockchain technology in association with Celo and Tezos.

 Skills
 ======
 * Machine Learning
   * Natural Language Processing
 * Data Analysis
-* Cloud Infrastructure
+* Cloud Infrastructure and DevOps
   * Terraform
   * Kubernetes
   * Docker
 * Blockchain
   * Ethereum
 * General Programming
   * Java
   * Python
   * Android